16 Months Baby Development Milestones

 At 16 months, your baby is becoming more aware of their surroundings and the people around them.
 They may be more interested in playing with other children, although they may still prefer to play on their own.
 Your baby may also start to develop a sense of independence at this stage.
 They may want to do things on their own, such as feeding themselves or getting dressed.
 It’s important to give them opportunities to do so, while still providing plenty of support and guidance.

-Read Also Baby Lung Development At 36 Weeks
+Read Also Apps For Baby Speech Development

 Cognitive Development